 Located on the Upper Munde Stream in Liuwa Plains National Park, King Lewanika Lodge comprises of six luxury villas (including a two-bedroom family villa), accommodating a maximum of 15 guests.
 Liuwa is home to a wealth of wildlife including its famed lion pride and over 300 bird species.

 Lying in the far west of Zambia, Liuwa Plain National Park is a pristine wilderness composed of wooded islands on a flat grassy plain.
-This plain floods from late December through until early May each year, during which time the 100 metre wide Zambezi River becomes a 40 kilometre wide stretch of water, swamp, reedbeds and islands – an astonishing sight from the air.
+The plain floods from late December through until early May each year, during which time the Zambezi River becomes a 40 kilometre wide stretch of water, swamp, reedbeds and islands – an astonishing sight from the air.

 The park is open from May to December only.